-Maxwell's equations and conservation of current are old laws that have a present role at least as important as their historical one.
-They are accurate over a wider range than most scientific laws and are used extensively every day.
-Their historical role depended on the subtle idea of displacement current in a vacuum, current not carried by the movement of mass, and this idea is easy to lose sight of in chemical applications where other forms of displacement current (usually called 'polarization' in the chemistry literature) receive more attention.
+The role of Maxwell's equations depends on the subtle idea of displacement current in a vacuum, current not carried by the movement of mass, and this idea is easy to lose sight of in chemical applications where other forms of displacement current involving the properties of matter (usually called 'polarization' in the chemistry literature, along with quite different phenomena, e.g., charge distribution in a carbonyl bond or peptide linkage) receive more attention.
 The displacement current needs to be incorporated into chemical models, in my view, if they are to satisfy both conservation of mass and conservation of current.
-On the time scale of atomic motions, the displacement currents are not small, and must be incorporated if conservation of current is to be enforced.
+Both material displacement current accompanying polarization phenomena, and vacuum displacement current need to be incorporated.
+On the time scale of atomic motions 10-16 sec, both displacement currents are substantial, and must be incorporated if conservation of current is to be enforced.

-The question then arises how has the law of mass action produced such useful chemistry, over so many years, if it does not conserve current flow?
+How has the law of mass action produced such useful chemistry, over so many years, if it does not conserve current flow?
+This is an important question that clearly needs an answer.

 The answer is that chemistry has not been interested in nonequilibrium systems of molecules with current flow, as much as it has been interested in the molecules themselves.
-Chemists make molecules, not currents, with the notable exception of electrochemists, and there the difficulties in dealing with long range electric fields have long been recognized [6, 77, 78].
+Chemists make molecules, not currents, with the notable exception of electrochemists, and there the difficulties in dealing with long range electric fields have long been recognized [7, 78, 79].

-In classical biochemistry, the law of mass action has been used in another context, more biological, with less attention to the virtues of consistency and invariant physical parameters.
+In classical biochemistry, the law of mass action has been used in another context, more biological, with less attention to the virtues of consistency and invariant physical parameters [47].
 A senior biochemist recently said "The art of biochemistry is to study enzymes in conditions that give insight to biological function, even if the rate constants do not fit results in a range of conditions.
 The art is to choose experimental conditions in which biochemical reactions are well behaved and rate constants resemble those in real biological systems, so results are useful in understanding how living systems work."

-The law of mass action was developed to deal with isolated systems, originally with perfect gases [7, 81, 155, 175, 180], and allowed chemists to deal with molecular and atomic reactions before physicists were convinced that atoms existed.
+The law of mass action was developed to deal with isolated systems, originally with perfect gases [8, 82, 158, 178, 183], and allowed chemists to deal with molecular and atomic reactions before physicists were convinced that atoms existed.